hannahpsmith1/responsive-portfolio/README.md

 2. [Get Bootstrap](https://getbootstrap.com) The documentation here was a huge help to me
 3. [w3 schools](https://www.w3schools.com/) This site was my go to when poking around the internet to find things like semantic HTML
 4. [Academind](https://www.youtube.com/watch?v=qmPmwdshCMw) This video series really helped me understand better how the Bootstrap grid system worked.
+5. [Stack Overflow](https://stackoverflow.com/questions/49225505/how-to-make-text-wrap-around-image-with-bootstrap-4-without-float) to be able to wrap the tag on the index